Levis0045/MetaLex/README.md

 # Usage

-- metalex tool process like this (written in french)
+- metalex proceeds in this way (written in french)

 ![metalex process](./docs/metalex_process.png)